codebar/calendar/README.md

 **Sheetsee.js Calendar**

-Sheetsee.js is a library that makes it easy to visualze data from a Google Spreadsheet.
+Sheetsee.js is a library that makes it easy to visualize data from a Google Spreadsheet.
 This repository expands on that by building a calendar based on events in a spreadsheet.

 **Fork-n-go**